UweKeim/ExitCodeGenerator/README.md

 # Exit Code Generator

-Tool to sleep for a given amout of milliseconds and then return a given exit code.
+Tool to sleep for a given amount of milliseconds and then return a given exit code.

 **[Download latest executable](https://github.com/UweKeim/ExitCodeGenerator/releases/download/v1.0.0.0/exitcode-generator.exe)**